docjulz/docjulz/README.md

 - 👋 Hi, I’m @docjulz
 - 👀 I’m interested in JavaScript, Python, and web develpment
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning C++
-- 💞️ I’m looking to collaborate on Python and website projects
+- 💞️ I’m looking to collaborate on website and simple web app projects
 - 📫 How to reach me docjulz1@gmail.com

 <!---